 The ability of antenatal testing to predict intrapartum colonisation with GBS is moderate.
 One systematic review found that on average about 70% of women who test positive for GBS on antenatal screening after 35 weeks' gestation also test positive during labour, and on average about 5% of women who test negative on antenatal screening will test positive during labour.
-The largest recent study looking at the performance of antenatal screening in routine clinical practice in the US found less accuracy in practice (a PPV of 50.5%, and an NPV of 91.7%).
-If only those women screened at the recommended time (35 to 37 weeks' gestation) were considered the positive predictive value improved to 60.6%, with the NPV remaining similar (89.5%).
+The largest recent study looking at the performance of antenatal screening in routine clinical practice in the US found less accuracy in practice (a positive predictive value of 50.5%, and a negative predictive value of 91.7%).
+If only those women screened at the recommended time (35 to 37 weeks' gestation) were considered the positive predictive value improved to 60.6%, while the negative predictive value remained similar (89.5%).